-The Corporation also retains its interest from its activities prior to the new business model described more fully under "Change of Business".
+The Corporation also retains its interest from its activities prior to May 14, 2014.
 Under its February 8, 2008 agreement with The Hospital for Sick Children ("HSC") the Corporation is entitled to 10% of net proceeds received by HSC from any future commercialization agreements pertaining to intellectual property derived from the experimental work it funded on brain tumour animal models using a number of HSC's best previously identified drugs in order to bring them to clinical trial for human brain tumour patients.
 The Corporation has no further obligations with respect to the HSC agreement but continues to follow progress of the Project.